-The MacRae Library, along with other Dalhousie Libraries spaces, is open by appointment for three-hour time slots for current Dalhousie and King's students, faculty, and staff.
+The MacRae Library, along with other Dalhousie Libraries spaces, is open to everyone.

 For other types of library services and assistance, please contact firstname.lastname@example.org or consult the list of services below: